rover2024/lorelei-thunks/README.md

 ## Build From Source

 LoreThunk builds against an installed Lorelei (which provides `LoreTLC`, the runtimes, and the `ThunkInterface` headers) and uses `qmsetup` for configuration.

-Build and install both of those first; see the Lorelei README for its own build steps.
+Build and install both of those first.
+See the [Lorelei README](https://github.com/rover2024/lorelei#build-from-source) for its own build steps.

 Each thunk is two libraries that target **different** ISAs: the guest thunk (GTL) is built for the guest ISA (x86_64), and the host thunk (HTL) is built for the host ISA (the machine that runs the emulator).